codacy/docs/docs/organizations/managing-security-and-risk.md

     1. On Atlassian's website, authorize Codacy to access your Atlassian account.
 Once successful, you're redirected back to Codacy.

+    Upon installation, Codacy imports all Jira tickets that were created within the 90-day period preceding the integration and tagged with the label "security" and displays them on the item list, along with items from other sources.

+    Jira-related items are then synchronized daily with the matching Jira issues throughout their lifecycle.

     !!! note
         Use a Jira account with admin permissions when authorizing Codacy.
 This lets Codacy access all issues, since the integration inherits the permissions of the authorizing account.

-        Upon installation, Codacy automatically imports all Jira tickets that were created within the 90-day period preceding the integration and tagged with the label "security" and displays them on the item list, along with items from other sources.

-        Jira-related items are then synchronized daily with the matching Jira issues throughout their lifecycle.
+    ### Uninstalling the Jira Cloud integration

     To uninstall the Jira integration: